-Formic acid is generally compatible with borosilicate glass.
-There are two aspects that one needs to be mindful of when storing formic acid in glass vials or inserts.
+There are two aspects that one needs to be mindful of when storing Formic Acid in Glass Vials or Glass Inserts:

-The second property is universal to all solutions stored in glass and is associated with leaching alkali metals (mainly sodium), boron and silicic acids from the surface of the glass containment into the stored solution.
+- Universal to all Solutions stored in Glass, is leaching alkali metals, mainly Sodium, Boron and Silicic Acids from the surface of the glass containment into the stored solution.